Opportunities at Barter Theatre

 Barter Theatre (founded 1933) is a full-time, year-round AEA resident repertory company of theatre artists, a founding member of LORT and located in historic Abingdon, Virginia.
 Bartertheatre.com.

-Barter's Youth Academy in Abingdon, Virginia, is seeking energetic, passionate, and skilled instructors for our growing programs in Abingdon, Bristol, Kingsport, and Elizabethton!
-Successful candidates will have at least 2 years of teaching experience with one or more of the following age groups: Kindergarten, Elementary, Middle School, or High School.
-Must also have a fluent working knowledge of theater (with stage-direction experience as a plus.)
+Barter Youth Academy is seeking energetic, passionate, and skilled instructors for our growing programs in Abingdon, Virginia; Bristol, Tennessee; Kingsport, Tennessee; and Elizabethton, Tennessee!
+Qualified candidates should have two or more years of teaching experience with K-12 students and working knowledge of theater.

 Successful candidates must be self-reliant, motivated, adaptable, and willing to receive input from the Artistic Director and Associate Director of BYA.
-Strong class-management skills are imperative as well.
-Reliable transportation with proof of auto insurance required.
+Strong class-management skills are imperative.
+Reliable transportation and willingness to commute a must.
+All applicants must be at least 18 years of age.

 Click HERE to apply online!